-The informed consent discussion gives a physician the unique opportunity to build rapport and trust with patients.
-It is through discussion that the physician is able to educate the patient on the recommended treatment.
+The informed consent discussion gives a doctor the unique opportunity to build rapport and trust with patients.
+It is a thorough discussion that enables the doctor to educate the patient on the recommended treatment.

 by Keith Henaman in Documentation on Wednesday, February 06, 2019

-A physician may be accused of negligence or battery if they fail to obtain the proper informed consent from the patient prior to rendering treatment, and may be sued for not providing information regarding potential complications.
+Doctors may be accused of negligence or battery if they fail to obtain the patient's proper informed consent before rendering treatment, and they may be sued for not providing information regarding potential complications.

 Components of informed consent include a discussion about the risks, benefits and alternatives of the proposed treatment.
-After the discussion, the physician has the patient sign a document that confirms the physician had this discussion and the patient has been given the chance to ask questions and have those questions answered.
+After the discussion, the doctor should have the patient sign a document that confirms the discussion and that the patient was given the chance to ask questions and have them answered.

 An effective informed consent process should include these steps:

-- Provide the patient with sufficient information about the risks, benefits, and anticipated outcomes of the proposed treatment, and time to consider the information.
+- Provide the patient with sufficient time and information to make decisions about the risks, benefits and anticipated outcomes of the proposed treatment.

-- Presentation of alternatives, including specialty referral options, or no treatment at all.
-If this recommendation is made, you should explain the reasoning for the recommendation, and why, in your professional judgment, this is a valid suggestion.
+- Present the patient with alternatives, including referral options or receiving no treatment at all.
+If you make a recommendation, explain your reasoning and why you believe it is a valid suggestion.

-- Discuss any foreseeable risks or complications that may arise from the proposed course, or risks that may result if the patient refuses.
+- Discuss any foreseeable risks or complications that may arise from the proposed course of care, as well as the potential risks if the patient refuses care.

-Document both the discussion and the decision of the patient, including a written informed consent (or refusal) to support the verbal response.
-You should note the following in your records (and provide a copy to the patient):
+Make sure to document both the discussion and the patient's decision, including a written informed consent (or refusal) to support the verbal response.
+You should note the following in your records (and provide the patient with a copy):

-- Names of all individuals present (patient, family, caregiver) during the discussion.
+- Names of individuals present (patient, family, caregiver) during the discussion.

-- Potential risks of not following the treatment that were discussed.
+- Potential risks that were discussed of not following the treatment.

-- Any questions the patient or related parties asked, and answers provided.
+- Any questions the patient or related parties asked and the answers you provided.

 In the case of refusal, also note: